 When it comes to attractions in Greece, you’ll likely spend the most in Athens.
 With so many historical sites, it’s worth it to see a few.
 The Acropolis is a must and, depending on your schedule and interest in history, you may want to take a day trip to Delphi.

 Once you are out on the islands, there aren’t as many paid attractions.
 The big draws here are the beaches, villages, and natural scenery.
 You may come across a couple of smaller sites and places you want to visit, such as the Akrotiri archaeological site on Santorini, but for the most part, you won’t have to pay to see and do things in the islands.

 With that in mind, I recommend allotting about $200 towards attractions in Greece.

 It’s always good to have an extra bit of money in your budget for random spending.
 I’d allow $100 for Greece.
 You may want to pick up some souvenirs, or maybe just a bottle of wine or two for evenings on the balcony of your hotel.
 If you don’t spend it, that’s fine, but it’s nice to know that the little extra money is there.

 So, how much does it cost to go to Greece?
 Based on my estimates, two weeks in Greece will cost you about $4,455 per person.

 Remember, this estimate is based on visiting the most popular islands (Santorini and Mykonos) which are also the most expensive.
 You can easily cut these costs by choosing other islands (Naxos and Paros are beautiful) where everything from food and drink to accommodation is more affordable.
 Greece as a country is beautiful, and no matter what parts you choose to visit, you won’t be disappointed.
-If you’re looking for more inspiration, check out my guides on Canada, Spain, Morocco and Scotland.
+If you’re looking for more inspiration, check out my guides on Canada, Spain, Morocco and Scotland, Ireland, and Malta.